Definition: Defining the Meaning of Adaptive Sports

 Note: Denotes discontinued events.

-Facts: Negative Attitudes in Sports
+Quick Facts: Negative Attitudes in Sports

 Stereotypes, attitudes, assumptions and perceptions often combine to create a stigma around people with disabilities.
 These barriers to sports participation can cause a disabled person to see himself as less worthy.
 This is especially true for disabled women.
 According to RightToPlay.com, only about 7 percent of women with disabilities exercise regularly or participate in any type of sport.